linkernetworks/network-controller/README.md

 The first three variable can passed by the environemtn `POD_NAME`, `POD_NAMESPACE` and `POD_UUID`.

 #### Bridge Name
-`-b` or `--bridge` Target bridge name
+`-b` or `--bridge` Target bridge name.

 #### Interface Name
-`-n` or `--nic` The interface name in the container
+`-n` or `--nic` The interface name in the container.

 #### IP Address of the interface
-`-i` or `--ip` The ip address of the interface, should be a valid v4 CIDR Address
+`-i` or `--ip` The ip address of the interface, should be a valid v4 CIDR address.

 #### Add VLAN tag into the interface
-`-v` or `--vlan` The Vlan Tag of the interface
+`-v` or `--vlan` The Vlan Tag of the interface.

 #### Add route via gateway.
 Can add multiple times
-`--route-gw` Add route for the destination network cidr on interface
+`--route-gw` Add route for the destination network cidr on interface.

 #### Add route via interface.
 Can add multiple times
-`--route-intf` Add route for the destination network cidr and gateway ip on interface
+`--route-intf` Add route for the destination network cidr and gateway ip on interface.

 #### Add a IP routing table (Add route).
 Deprecated in the future
-`--net` The destination network for add IP routing table, like '-net target' `-g` or `--gateway` The gateway of the interface subnet
+`--net` The destination network for add IP routing table, like "-net target".

+`-g` or `--gateway` The gateway of the interface subnet.

 #### Servers
 The clinet support two way to connect to the server, TCP socket and UNIX domain socket.
-In the TCP mode, use the `IP:PORT` format to connect to TCP server
+In the TCP mode, use the `IP:PORT` format to connect to TCP server.
 ```shell
 ./client/network-controller-client -server=0.0.0.0:50051
 ```
 Fot the UNIX domain socket mode, you should use the `unix://PATH` format to connect to server.
 Assume the path is `/tmp/a.sock` and you can use the following command to connect
 ```shell
 ./client/network-controller-client -server=unix:///tmp/a.sock
 ```